 Since brokers are professional money managers, they can offer complex derivatives to their clients, who don’t need to understand the complexity behind it.

 One of the basic derivatives is leveraged trading.
 In it, the brokerage loans money (can be fiat, BTC or any other crypto) to potentially multiply the profits.
 Once a leverage position is liquidated, the brokerage takes back the loaned amount, along with interest and the rest of the profit goes to the user.

 Other contracts offered by brokers include CFDs, which allows people to buy Tezos at a premium price with the ability to close the contract at any time, pocketing the difference between the paid and the market value.
 Futures are fixed time deals that allow people to buy Tezos, speculating on a future price and collecting profits (or accepting losses) when the contract expires.
 Options is another form of a speculation contract, albeit with the ability to close the contract before expiry.
 Some brokers might also offer Perpetuals, which are just like Futures, but without any expiration time.

 Though brokers my seem an easier choice for Tezos trading, with the middleman taking care of all the intricacies, the clients never hold the Tezos and only deposit acceptable forms of fiat and cryptos.
 The higher profits are also attractive, but the downside is the higher risk of losses.
 The broker can close the contract if your position starts eroding.

 Every exchange offers different benefits and has its drawbacks.
 To know what exchange will serve you the best, there are some key factors that you have to look into:

-To find out the best Tezos exchange in 2021, take into account all of the points discussed above and find the one that strikes a balance.
+To find out the best Tezos exchange in 2023, take into account all of the points discussed above and find the one that strikes a balance.
 For a look into exchanges for other cryptos take a look at our top cryptocurrency exchange page.